hailo-ai/hailo-rpi5-examples/doc/install-raspberry-pi5.md

 - Optional: USB camera

 ## Hardware
-For this guide, the Raspberry Pi 5 (8 GB RAM) model with the official Active Cooler and 27W USB-C Power Supply was used.
-The official USB-C power supply is recommended to ensure the board can supply power to the M.2 HAT.
+For this guide, we used the Raspberry Pi 5 model along with the official Active Cooler and a 27W USB-C Power Supply.
+We recommend using the official USB-C power supply to ensure the board can adequately power the M.2 HAT.

 ![Raspberry Pi 5](./images/Raspberry_Pi_5.png)